confluentinc/online-retailer-flink-demo/README.md

 ├── Usecase 1                             <-- Directory that holds usecase 1 instructions and screenshots
 ├── Usecase 2                             <-- Directory that holds usecase 2 instructions and screenshots
 ├── Usecase 3                             <-- Directory that holds usecase 3 instructions and screenshots
+├── Usecase 4                             <-- Directory that holds usecase 4 instructions and screenshots
 └── README.md
 ```